mattborja/sig3/README.md

 The [**Schema**](/schema.json) defines the structure for each identity assertion in the registry.
 Each identity is associated with a unique GPG key fingerprint and includes evidence to support the identity claim, along with metadata that clarifies the trust level and origin of the verification.

+**Pro tip.** Use an online schema validator like [JSONSchema.dev](https://jsonschema.dev/) to prepare a schema-valid JSON submission for a new ID assertion!

 ### **Fields**

 Each identity assertion is an object containing the following fields: